2021 - present

 As Rector of St. Lawrence Episcopal Church, Kristin serves as the parish's spiritual and strategic leader.
 A Midwesterner by birth and at heart, Kristin grew up in Milwaukee and received her undergraduate degree from the University of Wisconsin-Madison.
 She is a graduate of the Virginia Theological Seminary.
 Kristin recently served as the Director of Formation at Grace Cathedral in San Francisco, where she focused her energy on social justice, adult faith formation, and innovative liturgical design.
 Prior to that, she served for three years as Priest Associate at St. Peter’s in Port Chester, New York, a primarily Latinx parish in the suburbs of New York City.

-Joining her on this chapter of life’s adventure are her husband, Kyle Oliver (also an Episcopal priest and proud Midwesterner!), and their one year-old daughter, Fiona.
+Joining her on this chapter of life’s adventure are her husband, Kyle Oliver (also an Episcopal priest and proud Midwesterner!), and their daughter, Fiona.
 In Kristin’s not so abundant free time, she is an avid triathlete and enjoys finding new places to swim, bike and run around Libertyville.

 2014 - present

 As Deacon at St. Lawrence Hal nurtures our collective spirit participating in the liturgy, assisting acolyte development, acting as a resource for Lay Eucharistic Visitors, and making pastoral visits.